Morphing Graph Drawings in the Presence of Point Obstacles: Open Problems

 \section{Open Problems}

-\begin{enumerate} \item In general, the considered decision problem is NP-hard (\cref{thm:NP-hard*}), but it can be solved efficiently for forests (\cref{lem:trees}).
+\begin{enumerate} \item In general, the decision problem whether, for two crossing-free straight-line drawings of the same graph, there exists an obstacle-avoiding crossing-free morph is NP-hard (\cref{thm:NP-hard*}).
+However, it can be solved efficiently for forests (\cref{lem:trees}).
 Are there other meaningful graph classes where this is the case?
 In particular, what about cycles or triangulations?
 It is conceivable that the latter case is actually easier since the placement of obstacles that are compatible with the two given drawings is quite limited.
 Regarding cycles, we emphasize that the existence of a free vertex is not a sufficient condition for the existence of a morph (cf. \cref{fig:dense-fox}). \item Does the problem lie in NP?
-Is it $\exists\mathbb{R}$-hard? \item Does the problem become easier if there are only constantly many obstacles? \item The drawings $\Gamma$ and $\Gamma'$ produced by our reduction are identical except for the position of four vertices.
-It seems quite plausible that our construction can be modified so that only three vertices change positions.
-Does the problem become easier when only up to two vertices may change positions? \item It is easy to observe that if our reduction is applied to a satisfiable formula~$\Phi$ with $n$ variables and $m$ clauses, there is a piecewise linear obstacle-avoiding morph between the produced drawings $\Gamma$ and $\Gamma'$ with $\Theta(n+m)$ steps, which is also necessary.
-Note that this number is not independent from the output size of the reduction.
+Is it $\exists\mathbb{R}$-hard? \item Our NP-hardness reduction in the proof of \cref{thm:NP-hard*} uses a large number of obstacles.
+On the other hand, \cref{prop:1or2-obstacles} says that every plane graph admits an obstacle-avoiding morph from one drawing to another if the number of obstacles (compatible with the two drawings) is at most~2.
+So for how many obstacles does the problem become NP-hard? \item The drawings $\Gamma$ and $\Gamma'$ produced by our reduction are identical except for the position of three vertices.
+Does the problem become easier when only up to two vertices may change positions? \item It is easy to observe that if our reduction is applied to a satisfiable formula~$\Phi$ with $n$ variables and $m$ clauses, there is a piecewise linear planar obstacle-avoiding morph between the produced drawings $\Gamma$ and $\Gamma'$ with $\Theta(n+m)$ steps, which is also necessary.
+Note that this number depends on the size of the output of the reduction.
 This motivates the following family of questions.
-Let~$k$ be a fixed arbitrary constant.
-Given two planar straight-line drawings~$\Gamma$ and~$\Gamma'$ of the same plane graph and a set of obstacles compatible with~$\Gamma$ and~$\Gamma'$, decide whether there exists a piecewise linear obstacle-avoiding morph from $\Gamma$ to $\Gamma'$ with at most $k$ steps.
+Let~$k$ be an arbitrary fixed constant.
+Given two planar straight-line drawings~$\Gamma$ and~$\Gamma'$ of the same plane graph and a set of obstacles compatible with~$\Gamma$ and~$\Gamma'$, decide whether there exists a piecewise linear planar obstacle-avoiding morph from $\Gamma$ to $\Gamma'$ with at most $k$ steps.
 For which values of~$k$ can this decision problem be answered efficiently? \item Given two drawings of the same plane graph, how many compatible obstacles are necessary and sufficient to block them?
-Can this be computed efficiently? \end{enumerate}
+Can this be computed efficiently?